Placing Your Baby for Adoption with Adoption Choices of Colorado

 How do I prepare for giving birth if I choose adoption?

 You should choose the hospital that works best for you.
 Think about things like convenience and proximity.
 Once that is settled, make sure you have an emergency contact, or even two, ready to go.
-Consider strongly who you would like to potentially tag along, keep you company, and provide you with support throughout your hospital experience.
+Consider strongly who you would like to keep you company, and provide you with support throughout your hospital experience.

 How do I choose adoption in Colorado?